a-synchronous/rubico/README.md

 ```

 # Contributing
 Your feedback and contributions are welcome.
 If you have a suggestion, please raise an issue.
 Prior to that, please search through the issues first in case your suggestion has been made already.
-If you decide to work on an issue, or feel like taking initiative and contributing anything at all, feel free to create a pull request and I will get back to you shortly.
+If you decide to work on an issue, please create a pull request.

 Pull requests should provide some basic context and link the relevant issue.
 Here is an [example pull request](https://github.com/a-synchronous/rubico/pull/12).
 If you are interested in contributing, the [help wanted](https://github.com/a-synchronous/rubico/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22) tag is a good place to start.